 Chapter 10 specifies minimum social and environmental safeguard requirements.
 This would include provisions to ensure that any implementing jurisdiction has robust consultation, public participation, and participatory management requirements, in particular of local and indigenous communities.
 The provisions would require transparent documentation of this process, third-party verification of such documentation, a grievance mechanism process, and benefits sharing requirements.
 These social and environmental safeguards would build on international best practice principles, criteria, and indicators.
-California or any other jurisdictions or programs that choose to use this standard will only assess those implementing jurisdictions which can demonstrate a strong commitment to and successful implementation of rigorous social and environmental safeguards within their sector-based crediting programs.
+California or any other jurisdictions or programs that choose to use this standard will only assess those implementing jurisdictions which can demonstrate a strong commitment to and successful implementation of rigorous social and environmental safeguards.